Network Load Balancing

 Disable procedure

-To disable NLB on a Rack, first remove the nlb: block from every Service in every App and redeploy each.
-Only then will convox rack params set NLB=No succeed.
-The disable step releases the EIPs — if you re-enable later, the Rack will be assigned new EIPs and a new NLB DNS name.
+The disable releases the EIPs — if you re-enable later, the Rack is assigned new EIPs and a new NLB DNS name.
 Re-validate any customer DNS pointing at the Rack after a disable/re-enable cycle.

 Two concurrent deploys claiming the same port